 The first array contains the TRUE/FALSE values that result from the expression C4:C12=”WEST”, and the second array is the contents of D4:D12.
 Each item in the first array will be multiplied by the corresponding item in the second array.

-However, in the current state, the result of SUMPRODUCT will be zero as the TRUE and FALSE values will be treated as zeroes.
-We need the items in array1 to be numeric, so we need to convert them into 1’s and 0’s.
-It is where the double negative comes in as it will treat TRUE as 1 and FALSE as 0.
+However, in the current state, the result of SUMPRODUCT will be zero, as the TRUE and FALSE values will be treated as zeroes.
+We need the items in array 1 to be numeric, so we need to convert them into 1’s and 0’s.
+This is where the double negative comes in, as it will treat TRUE as 1 and FALSE as 0.